LucRSquared/pyagnps/README.md

 ## 3. Running `install_gdal.py`

 - For Linux/macOS this will install the python bindings for GDAL
-- For Windows this will download and install a GDAL wheel from Christophe Gohlke's website.
+- For Windows this will download and install a GDAL wheel from [Christoph Gohlke's website](https://www.cgohlke.com/).
 If it doesn't work then God be with you, you're on your own, use your favorite search engine to figure out how to install GDAL refer to the TL;DR, that's what you want to achieve.

 - Run the following command to download and execute the `install_gdal.py` script: